observablehq/runtime/README.md

 };
 ```

-The *outputs* function returns optional output functions for variable definitions in the main module.
+The *observer* function returns optional "pending", "fulfilled" and "rejected" callback functions for variable definitions in the main module.
 For example:

 ```js
 import {Runtime} from "@observablehq/notebook-runtime";